LavoTP/Modal-Contact-form-2/README.md

 # Modal Contact form
 =======
-# Modal Registration form 2
+# Modal Contact form 2

 This is my first modal project and my second repository.
 Please support share and like.